You'll find all you need to know on our How to Apply page.

-Accommodation fees increase year on year in line with inflation: download our current fees document from the Accommodation homepage for latest information.
+Accommodation fees increase year on year in line with inflation: download our current fees document from the accommodation homepage for latest information.
 You can also download the Fees and Charges booklet from our Key Information page.

-All accommodation includes these term time services: heating, lighting, wired internet access, a regular cleaner, a weekly laundry service and, for those in catered accommodation; three meals a day from Monday to Friday.
+All accommodation includes these term time services: heating, lighting, wired and wireless internet access, regular cleaning service, a weekly laundry service (where applicable) and, for those in catered accommodation; three meals a day from Monday to Friday.
 Meals are available at the weekend on a 'pay as you go' basis.
 This service is also available to self-catered students throughout the week.

 Once you've checked out our different halls on the Halls of Residence pages, it may help to consider:

 When you complete your online application, you will be required to list all different types of accommodation by order of preference.

 Finally... visit Harper Adams, take a campus tour, have a good nosey in all of the halls and rooms.
 Where can you see yourself?

 You will be asked to select your choice of accommodation in order of preference (types of accommodation rather than halls), via the online system.
 Whilst every effort will be made to secure your first choice, understandably this is not always possible.
 Submitting your accommodation application soon after the invitation will certainly increase your chances but ultimately, it is about getting the best fit for a balanced hall and a better student experience.